Tuesday 3 September 1940

 China: The Nationalist 18th Army moves to block the Communist advance under Mao Tse-tung along the Yangtze River in Jiangsu Province.
 Heretofore, the two forces have had an uneasy alliance or at least co-belligerency against the Japanese.

 German Homefront: The government releases figures showing that the unemployed number only 32,000.
 This type of number typically suggests a labor shortage - and with millions of men in the Wehrmacht, that is understandable.
 In 1932, right before Hitler came to power, the figure was around 5 million and 30% of the workforce was unemployed.
 Those mystified by Hitler's popularity - and he was popular across a broad swathe of the country - should take note.
-In addition, the low number hints as to why the Nazis embraced forced/slave labor.
+In addition, the low number hints as to why the Germans embraced forced/slave labor.

 The Germans seize the French television service, which has a television antenna on the Eiffel Tower.
 Eventually, the German Ministry of Post and Radiodiffusion Nationale will resume programming in Paris, broadcasting in both German and French (Fernsehsender Paris) from 7 May 1943.